scottaddie/ContosoLending/README.md

 ### Provision Azure resources

-1. Navigate to the Azure Portal in your web browser, and launch the Azure Cloud Shell.
+1. Open the [Azure Cloud Shell](https://shell.azure.com) in your web browser.

 1. Run the following command to configure your Azure CLI defaults for resource group and region: